Westbrooke117/Last.fm-Timeline/README.md

 ## Future Features 📝
 - Add a share button to share content to social media
-- Add custom album cover support (at cost of slower speeds)
+- Add support for custom album grid size (at cost of slower speeds)
 - More themes for mini timeline

 ## Current Known Bugs 🐞